Are you an independent agent?Sign Up|Log In

 Why do I need full coverage car insurance?

 You need full coverage car insurance to fully protect yourself, your assets, and your passengers while on the road.
 If you purchase only the state minimum requirements of coverage, you may not be able to pay for repairs to your car, or for the medical treatment of your passengers or yourself in case of an accident.
+Further, full coverage is often required by lenders when you finance or lease a vehicle.

 What extra protection, if any, will full coverage car insurance give me?